 This document is intended to provide guidelines and technical information for those who need to set up and/or maintain DNS servers for inter Service Provider services.
-This document is not intended to provide a general education on DNS or ENUM.
-Thus, a reasonable level of technical competence in DNS, ENUM and DNS/ENUM server configuration is assumed throughout this document.
+This document is not intended to provide a general education on DNS.
+Thus, a reasonable level of technical competence in DNS, and DNS server configuration is assumed throughout this document.